Being an IB School

-We provide a continuum of education, consisting of four individual programmes.
-The programmes encourage both personal and academic achievement, challenging students to excel in their studies and in their personal development.
+We provide a continuum of education, consisting of four individual programs.
+The programs encourage both personal and academic achievement, challenging students to excel in their studies and in their personal development.

 Best practice from a range of curricula

-Unlike a national curriculum, IB programmes reflect the best practice of a range of different educational frameworks and curricula.
+Unlike a national curriculum, IB Programs reflect the best practice of a range of different educational frameworks and curricula.
 It encourages students to be internationally-minded and to think beyond their immediate environment.

 Students think about how they learn best

 Through IB Programes, IB students “learn how to learn”, studying our unique theory of knowledge (TOK) course.
 They are encouraged to try different approaches to learning and to take responsibility for their own educational progress.

 - develop research skills proven to help them in higher education.